 For practical reasons and to avoid misunderstandings, the meetings of working groups will be always on Thursday morning (from 9 to 10:30, Brussels time, Central European Time), and the webinars will be always on Wednesday afternoon (from 15 to 16, Brussels time, Central European Time)

-9. Coordinators and reporting to the Board of Directors
+9. Chairperson/coordinator and reporting to the EDA Board of Directors

 Even though the working groups/subgroups are open to the participation of anyone interested, they should have the leadership of specialists on the field.